 - You take your supplement as directed

 That’s four more steps than most people take when buying supplements, but each step here is just as important as the others.
 Phew, this was a lengthy reason why I encourage you to avoid supplements, but we are just getting started.
-Next up, they can be harmful.
+Next up, they can cause great harm.

 After years of taking various supplements, I feel incredibly lucky that nothing bad ever happened to me.
-I did purchase a supplement from Amazon many years ago, and I recently got an email from the company selling them that said there was major contamination issues with a recent batch, so I should throw my bottle away.
-Fortunately, this was years after I stopped taking them, but I really feel like I dodged a bullet after all of my irresponsible supplement use over time.
+I did purchase a supplement from Amazon many years ago, and I recently got an email from the company selling them that said there was major contamination issues with a recent batch.
+They recommended I throw my bottle away.
+Fortunately, I received this email years after I stopped taking them, but I really feel like I dodged a bullet after all of my irresponsible supplement use over time.

 Aside from potentially taking a pill with contaminates or unidentified mystery particles, the supplements that actually contain what they say they do aren’t always much safer.
 Vitamin A, for example, is a fat-soluble vitamin.
-This means that your body absorbs it and stores it, so it is possible for too much of it to accumulate in your body, causing vitamin A toxicity.
+This means that your body absorbs it and stores it, so you can ingest too much of it.
+When it accumulates in your body, you may undergo vitamin A toxicity.
 Vitamin A toxicity only really occurs when people take vitamin A supplements.
 It’s nearly unheard of in people who simply eat lots of foods high in vitamin A.

-Even if you aren’t “overdosing” on a particular nutrient, you still may not be aware of adverse reactions supplements can have in your body with other medications or other supplements.
+Even if you do not “overdose” on a particular nutrient, you still may not have proper awarenes of adverse reactions supplements can have in your body with other medications or other supplements.

-For example, St. John’s Wort is a common herbal supplement that people take to potentially help with depression.
+For example, St. John’s wort is common herbal supplement that people take to potentially help with depression.
 Unfortunately, mixing this supplement with anti-depressants, heart burn medication, chemotherapy drugs, anticonvulsant drugs, and more can have terrible consequences.5

 Most often, St. John’s Wort decreases the effect of the prescription medication, but it can also made serotonin accumulate in the brain.
 Too much serotonin can cause a wide range of problems, from diarrhea to seizures, muscle rigidity, irregular heartbeat, and unconsciousness.6